gravesee/binnr/README.md

-`binnr` not only discretizes variables and provides functions for manipulating them, but also performs weight-of-evidence substitution on an a dataset transforming all predictors to the same scale and making them continuous.
+`binnr` not only discretizes variables and provides functions for manipulating them, but also performs weight-of-evidence substitution on a dataset, transforming all predictors to the same scale and making them continuous.
 This has a number of benefits:

-1. Continuous features can be used in more training algorithms
+1. Subsituting weight-of-evidence forces a linear relationship between the predictor and the binary target - Ideal for logistic regression
-2. The WoE substitution replaces the input variable with its associated log-odds -- ideal for modeling with logistic regression
+2. Continuous features can be used in more training algorithms
 3. Missing values are also substituted creating a data set of complete cases